PlasmaPy/PlasmaPy/docs/CODE_OF_CONDUCT.rst

 -----------

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting Nick Murphy at namurphy@cfa.harvard.edu.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting Nick Murphy at namurphy@cfa.harvard.edu or any member of the Coordinating Committee.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
+Project team members should recuse themselves from enforcement of the code of conduct for a given incident if they have an actual or apparent conflict of interest.
 Further details of specific enforcement policies may be posted separately.

 Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined